WEEK IN PERSPECTIVE: Week ending March 20, 2026

 Consumer Staples & Materials: both -4.5%

 Friday’s session captured the prevailing mood: oil up, yields up, stocks down.
-The S&P 500 held just above the 6,500 level, but its continued break below the 200‑day moving average underscores weakening momentum.
+The S&P 500 held just above the 6,500 level.
+However, its continued break below the 200-day moving average underscores weakening momentum.

 A Shift in the Market Narrative

-What began as an oil‑driven inflation scare has evolved into a broader repricing of monetary policy expectations.
-As long as crude remains elevated and volatile, markets are likely to stay on the defensive, with inflation concerns and a “higher‑for‑longer”—or even “higher‑again”—Fed outlook guiding price action.
+What began as an oil-driven inflation scare has evolved into a broader repricing of monetary policy expectations.
+As long as crude remains elevated and volatile, markets are likely to stay on the defensive.
+Inflation concerns and a “higher-for-longer”—or even “higher-again”—Fed outlook will guide price action.

 Weekly Index Performance